 Simple as this may seem, anyone who has ever tried to make jam will understand the skill required to do it well.
-Elspeth has been making jam commercially for 30 years and privately for many years more.
+Elspeth has been making jam commercially for more than 30 years and privately for many years longer.
 Not only does she have a wealth of experience, but also some strong opinions.
-“In so many jams, the ingredients are minced down to the point where you can hardly recognise any of the ingredients, which is a shame,” she says.
+“In so many jams, the ingredients are minced down to the point where you can hardly recognise any of them, which is a shame,” she says.
 “I try to avoid that.
 I love to get the little pops of heat and freshness from the small chunks of preserved ginger in this jam.
-I think it makes a lovely combination with our Yorkshire rhubarb.”
+I think it makes for a lovely combination with our Yorkshire rhubarb.”

 Pick up a pot of Yorkshire rhubarb and ginger jam from the Rosebud Preserves stall or order via Borough Market Online—on its own, or as part of one of our thoughtfully curated Mother’s Day gift hampers.